oadeniran/csc201-src-codes/README.md

 # csc201-src-codes
-The format of nameing is the set number_question number
+The format of naming is the set number_question number

-therefore set2_5 translates to set 2 question 5 and so on. all fully teated before uploading
+therefore set2_5 translates to set 2 question 5 and so on. all fully tested before uploading